 QUALIFICATIONS FOR ENTRY:

-- Pertinent Federal, State, and local laws, codes and regulations applicable to the quality and safety of foods.
+- Pertinent Federal, State, and local laws, codes and regulations.

 - Maintain confidential and sensitive information.

 - Identify, research, and analyze problems, identify alternative solutions, and project consequences of proposed actions.